EngNezarKhoder/Flutter-Notes-App/README.md

 ## Notes
 - This repository contains only the Flutter frontend of the app.
 - Screenshots are stored in images/screenshots/
-- Backend (PHP / MySQL) is not included in this repository
+- Backend (PHP / MySQL) is not included in this repository: https://github.com/EngNezarKhoder/Flutter-Notes-Backend

 ## ⭐ Support
 - If you like this project, feel free to give it a star ⭐ on GitHub!